mengfeng/zths_iosapp/README.md

 * View Details
 * Add New Data Object
 * Remove New Data Object
+* Edit A Selected Data Object
+	**Delegate and Protocol is used to implement this

 ###TO DOs

-* Edit A Selected Data Object
+* Add a nice UI Framework to replace the built-in controls.
 * APP HTTP Authentication